logbyjungle/ReverendTranslated/README.md

 ### You've noticed a translation problem and wish to fix it?
 Go to the `chapters` branch of the repository and create a file with this format: LANGUAGE_ID-CHAPTER.txt
 Put your translated chapter into it, make a pull request and its done
+Or just create an issue on github if it is too much of a hassle

 ---